google/gsocguides/pages/mentor/28-additional_resources.md

 ## What to Do When the Unexpected Happens?

-**Contact your Organization Administrator**: He or she can help you figure out what to do next or contact Google for more help.
+**Contact your Organization Administrator**: They can help you figure out what to do next or contact Google for more help.

 **Talk to Google's Program Administrators**: They have plenty of experience with all the corner cases and strange issues that can arise during GSoC.
 Email gsoc-support@google.com for help.